MR311X/dev-tools/README.md

 # dev-tools
-A small collection of automation scripts useful for repetitive & tedious tasks.
+### A small collection of automation scripts useful for repetitive & tedious tasks.

-# Scripts
+> Begin by cloning repo to desired location.

 ## bash scripts
-- Clone repo to desired location.
-- Copy each needed script to `/bin/` directory to use them globally by just using their filename.

-*push* - Adds and pushes ONLY SELECTED files to github.
+- *push* - Adds and pushes ONLY SELECTED files to github.
+> Copy to `/bin/` directory to use it globally by using its filename. `sudo cp push /bin/push`

     - Checks if git credentials are set.
     - Asks user for commit message.
     - Asks for confirmation before pushing.
     - Displays git errors and hides git success messages.
-*pushall* - Adds and Pushes ALL files/changes to github.
+- *pushall* - Adds and Pushes ALL files/changes to github.
+> Copy to `/bin/` directory to use it globally by using its filename. `sudo cp pushall /bin/pushall`

     - Checks if git credentials are set.
     - Asks user for commit message.
     - Asks for confirmation before pushing.
     - Displays git errors and hides git success messages.